DirectorsCutMod/DirectorsCut/README.md

 </p>

 # Director's Cut
-An open source 3D animation tool built on top of [MapBase](https://github.com/mapbase-source/source-sdk-2013) and [Source SDK 2013](https://github.com/ValveSoftware/source-sdk-2013).
+An open source 3D animation tool built on top of [Mapbase](https://github.com/mapbase-source/source-sdk-2013) and [Source SDK 2013](https://github.com/ValveSoftware/source-sdk-2013).

 This is in early production as development was recently reset.

+## Controls
+- `Tab` - Open/close the Director's Cut editor.

 ## Usage
 To use Director's Cut, you must have Source SDK Base 2013 Singleplayer installed.
 You can download it through Steam or by [clicking here](steam://install/243730).

 After installing Source SDK Base 2013 Singleplayer, its branch (beta) must be changed to `upcoming` in order to use Director's Cut.
 To do this, right click on Source SDK Base 2013 Singleplayer in your Steam library, click Properties, go to the Betas tab, and select `upcoming` from the dropdown menu.

-Once you have Source SDK Base 2013 Singleplayer installed and its branch changed to `upcoming`, you must [download MapBase](https://www.moddb.com/mods/mapbase/downloads/mapbase-release-build) and extract it to your `sourcemods` directory, which is located in your Steam library's installation folder.
+Once you have Source SDK Base 2013 Singleplayer installed and its branch changed to `upcoming`, you must [download Mapbase](https://www.moddb.com/mods/mapbase/downloads/mapbase-release-build) and extract it to your `sourcemods` directory, which is located in your Steam library's installation folder.
 For example, if your Steam library is located at `C:\Program Files (x86)\Steam`, your `sourcemods` directory is located at `C:\Program Files (x86)\Steam\sourcemods`.

-After installing MapBase, you can download the latest development build of Director's Cut from the [Releases](https://github.com/KiwifruitDev/DirectorsCut/releases) page as `directorscut.zip` and extract the containing folder to your `sourcemods` directory.
+After installing Mapbase, you can download the latest development build of Director's Cut from the [Releases](https://github.com/KiwifruitDev/DirectorsCut/releases) page as `directorscut.zip` and extract the containing folder to your `sourcemods` directory.

 Once all steps are complete, restart Steam and Director's Cut should now be available in your Steam library.